-- Turn into the first entrance coming from Old Oak Ridge Rd.
-Always enter here and never exit! - Make a right turn to pull in front of building B. Form one car line upon entering. - Student drivers use the parking lot to the left when turning into the first entrance from Old Oak Ridge Road. - All US families and student drivers must exit the main entrance, but watch for traffic from Middle School merging to exit.
+- Upon arrival, turn into the first entrance coming from Old Oak Ridge Road.
+Always enter here and never exit here! - Make a right turn to pull in front of Building B. Form one car line upon entering. - Student drivers use the parking lot to the left when turning into the first entrance from Old Oak Ridge Road. - At dismissal, all Upper School families and student drivers must exit the main entrance.
+Watch for traffic from Middle School merging to exit.